ActianCorp/Vagrant-Vector-Install/README.md

     2. Your certificate:
         - The .pem file.

-A separate illustrated Word document is available to guide you through the Azure subscription process and how to setup Azure and the Vagrantfile changes required which are related to your personal subscription.
+A separate illustrated Word document is available to guide you through the Azure Subscription setup process and how to make the required Azure and the Vagrantfile changes related to your Azure Subscription.

+To use the AWS provider again two addtional Vagrant installs are required.
+Commands are:

+    1. vagrant plugin install vagrant-aws
+    2. vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box

+As for Azure, you can't have a Vagrantfile for the AWS provider that works for everyone.
+There are details specific to you and you only, which are:

+    1. Your AWS user Access Key ID and Secret Access Key;
+    2. Your certificate:
+        - The .pem file.

+A separate illustrated Word document is available to guide you through the AWS Account setup process and how to make the required AWS and the Vagrantfile changes specific to your AWS account.

+Please Note - For AWS, RedHat 7.1 has been used due to the lack of availability of a suitable CentOS 6.7 AMI.

 To get your Vector installation up and running: